-In 1913, Governor Oswald West, concerned by the creeping privatization of Oregon’s natural resources, pushed a bill through the legislature declaring the state’s coastline to be a public highway.
-West’s actions led to the construction of coastal Highway 101—ensuring public access to the Oregon oceanfront for years to come.
+In 1913, Governor Oswald West, concerned by the creeping privatization of Oregon’s natural resources, pushed a bill through the legislature declaring the state’s coastline a public highway.
+West’s actions led to the construction of coastal Highway 101, and ensured public access to the Oregon oceanfront for years to come.

 Ten miles south of Cannon Beach, the 2,484-acre Oswald West State Park pays tribute to the late governor and offers a little something for all visitors to love.
 Surfers, beach-goers, and picnickers will be in awe of the sheltered cove of Short Sand Beach, which is removed from the highway by a short wooded trail.
 Hikers—even the inexperienced—will be thrilled by the views from Cape Falcon, which is accessed by a level 2.4-mile path from the road.
-And more ambitious trekkers will enjoy miles upon miles of ocean vistas from the summit of Neahkahnie Mountain, the legendary site of a lost treasure buried by 16th century Spanish sailors.
+And more ambitious trekkers will enjoy miles of ocean vistas from the summit of Neahkahnie Mountain, the legendary site of a lost treasure buried by 16th century Spanish sailors.

 And at the end of the day, drive a few miles north on Highway 101 to Hug Point State Recreation Site, where the waterfalls and sandstone caves are best enjoyed in the light of the setting sun.

 The Little Apple

-With seven miles of pristine sandy beach, it’s little wonder the Oregon Coast Visitors Association has dubbed the town of Manzanita “the third most photographed scenery in Oregon.”
+With seven miles of pristine sandy beach, it’s little wonder the Oregon Coast Visitors Association has dubbed Manzanita “the third most photographed scenery in Oregon.”
 But Manzanita’s beach is user-friendly as well, with wind conditions ideal for kitesurfing, waves that break far from the shore, and mountainous sand dunes seemingly designed for hide-and-go-seek.
 Care to go for a walk?
-Stroll a few miles south on the beach to Nehalem Bay State Park, a four-mile spit of shore pines and rolling dunes that protects Nehalem Bay from the greater Pacific Ocean.
+Stroll a few miles south to Nehalem Bay State Park, a four-mile spit of shore pines and dunes that protect Nehalem Bay from the greater Pacific Ocean.